top of page

 Sponsored by the Arthur W. Page Center for Integrity in Public Communication at Pennsylvania State University, this $1,000 award is given for the top-ranked research paper on ethics, social responsibility, or leadership.
 There are no restrictions on authorship for this award.

-Selection Process: Papers submitted for this award are assessed by the IPPRC Advisory Committee and Board of Directors within the framework of the overall paper award competition.
+Selection Process: Papers submitted for this award are assessed by the IPRRC Advisory Committee and Board of Directors within the framework of the overall paper award competition.

-Selection Process: Papers submitted for this award are assessed by the IPPRC Advisory Committee and Board of Directors within the framework of the overall paper award competition.
+Selection Process: Papers submitted for this award are assessed by the IPRRC Advisory Committee and Board of Directors within the framework of the overall paper award competition.

 Best Paper on the 28th IPRRC Theme

-Selection Process: Papers submitted for this award are assessed by the IPPRC Advisory Committee and Board of Directors within the framework of the overall paper award competition.
+Selection Process: Papers submitted for this award are assessed by the IPRRC Advisory Committee and Board of Directors within the framework of the overall paper award competition.

 Boston University Award for the Top Paper about Public Relations and the Social and Emerging Media